 - Represent and positively promote the company across all contexts

 - Be an informed advocate for the company’s work within the sector and beyond and contribute to the debate and discussion within the sector

 - Produce budgets for all areas of the company’s activity

 - Manage and monitor project budgets, cashflow and expenditure

 - Authorise company invoices

-- Manage the administration of current participation projects including liaison with schools and other project partners, communications with project staff, and assisting OM and teachers with timetabling project meetings and session delivery
+- Manage the administration of current participation projects including liaison with schools and other project partners, communications with project staff, and assisting teachers with timetabling project meetings and session delivery

 - Create and manage budgets for each project